bluepersia/AutoScope/README.md

 `copyFiles` in config is automatically set to `teamGit`repo if left unset or set to `true`.
 You need the full content available relatively during development.

+#### 🎯 npx resolve --name <class name>

+Regenerate scope hash and class name based on current team repo state.
+Use this to resolve collisions that happen because other people added same class name as you to the repo.

 ### 🧼 Formatters

 AutoScope has integrated support for: